-- Complete the online Petition for Admission by Examination (Filing Period Closed: 05/06/2022).
+- Complete the online interview found here: Petition for Admission by Examination (Filing Period Closed: 05/06/2022).

 - Once the interview is completed, review your answers and confirm that all requisite documents to your Petition for Admission were uploaded, including any records required as a result of certain affirmative responses within the interview.

-- Electronically File your Petition for Admission with the Court; you will receive an e-confirmation from Tyler that your Petition was referred to the Court, where it will there be reviewed and you will receive an e-confirmation from the Court indicating whether your filing has been accepted approximately 10-15 days later.
+- Electronically File your Petition for Admission with the Court.
+You will receive an e-confirmation from Tyler that your Petition was submitted to the Court.
+Within 10-15 business days, your filing will be reviewed and you will receive an additional e-confirmation from the Court indicating that your filing has been accepted approximately 10-15 days later.
 Please watch your email, including your junk mail folder, for these notices.
 If you do not receive either of these notices in the expected timeframe, please contact this office at firstname.lastname@example.org or (617) 557-1050.
 Please do not attempt to re-file or cancel payment on your own.
 Please contact the Court.

 Non-refundable court filing fees for a petition for admission by examination